These forms allow you to maintain your protocol.

-Western University’s Office of Research Ethics (ORE) approves studies on an annual basis.
+Western’s office of Human Research Ethics approves studies on an annual basis.
 If your study is on-going for more than one year, the ORE will issue an Annual Renewal Approval Notice for one year at a time.
 Depending on risk, continuing review may be required more than once per year; you will be informed if this is the case.

 When your study has ended you are required to submit an End-of-Study Form.

-The Office of Research Ethics will NOT accept CER Forms unless they are submitted by the PI, or have an accompanying Letter of Attestation authorizing this submission.
+The office will NOT accept CER Forms unless they are submitted by the PI, or have an accompanying Letter of Attestation authorizing this submission.
 If a Letter of Attestation is used, please see the ‘Letter of Attestation’ section above for more details, including Attestation Letter requirements)

 Initiating or continuing the conduct of human participant research in the absence of REB approval does not conform to the Tri-Council Policy Statement 2 (TCPS 2) and for regulated studies, is contrary to Health Canada, FDA and OHRP regulations.

 Any changes to a protocol must be done through a Non-Medical Revision Event Form in Romeo.
 It can be submitted at any time as deadlines do not apply for the review of these forms.
-This is a two step process.
+This is a two-step process.
 The first step is to complete the Revision Form in Romeo.
-After it is reviewed, the second step will be to make the requested changes to your file in Romeo – an email will be sent by ORE staff with instructions on this.
+After it is reviewed, the second step will be to make the requested changes to your file in Romeo – an email will be sent by Ethics staff with instructions on this.

-Please allow time for processing as the Office of Research Ethics often experiences a high volume of revision forms to process.
+Please allow time for processing as the office often experiences a high volume of revision forms to process.